yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-gateway-configuration-options.md

 ### override_messages

 New in 2.9.4, you can now override the default error code and or message returned by middleware.
-The following settings can be overridden:
+The following message IDs can be used use to override the message and error codes:

 `auth.auth_field_missing`
 `auth.key_not_found`